coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/enhanced-media-library/readme.txt

 You can see available translations and their progress here: https://translate.wordpress.org/projects/wp-plugins/enhanced-media-library Many thanks to all involved!

-Assistance with the translation is highly appreciated!
+Assistance with translating is highly appreciated!
+If you'd like to be a translation editor of the PRO version please contact us on [wpuxsolutions.com](https://www.wpuxsolutions.com/support/create-new-ticket/)

 = Compatibility with Other Plugins =